 Reconnaissance surveys were conducted on the coastline and the southern bank of the Etel River to identify and characterise the different areas polluted.
 An organisation was set up to define, monitor and inspect clean-up sites with the different parties involved, taking into account the health-related, technical and environmental constraints specific to each site.

-From 26 December, the ship manager and his insurer contracted Le Floch Dépollution to conduct clean-up operations.
+From 26 December, the ship owner and his insurer contracted Le Floch Dépollution to conduct clean-up operations.
 The contractor’s teams had previously conducted clean-up on this coastline during the Erika pollution.

 In terms of Cedre staff, members of the EPIF team (Pilot Response and Training Team) remained on site at all times to organise the opening, monitoring and closure of clean-up sites.
 They also took part in field surveys and made recommendations on clean-up techniques.
 In January, the Director of Cedre visited the site on the 4th, took part in the Monitoring Committee meeting on the 20th and the Steering Committee meeting on the 26th.